 - Convictions for certain violations, including the following examples:

-- Speeding more than 15 MPH over the legal limit
+- Speeding more than 15 MPH over the legal limit (Contact our New York speeding ticket lawyers now.)

 - Driving while intoxicated or impaired by alcohol or drugs